CS4613/Bank-of-Sanky/README.md

 Bank of Sanky app security is implemented by requiring a customer to provide valid username and password.
 After three unsuccessful logins, the application shuts down.

-Bank of Sanky app is created with Android Studio to run on all Android phones with at least Android 4.03 (ice cream sandwich) installed.
+Bank of Sanky app is created with Android Studio to run on all Android phones.